 DO use the correct products to safely remove any white salt reside from floors, carpets, and metal frames.

 DO include a traction enhancement restorer in your arsenal of winter floor care products to improve traction, reduce slip and fall accidents and achieve clean, safe floors.

 DON'T leave floors/carpets wet, no matter how close to the doorway.
 This could damage the floors or lead to slip and fall accidents.

 DO use the right tools (double cavity mop bucket, wet floor sign...) when dealing with wet floors so you remove the hazard quickly, safely, and without spreading dirt and contaminants around unknowingly.

 DO use a floor scrubber instead of a mop/bucket (assuming you have the space) to increase productivity.

-For more winter floor care information, or to get your hands on some tools like shovels, ice melt spreaders, or Winterinse™, contact a Swish representative.
-We're here and ready to aid in any winter challenges you may have.
-Furthermore, we're also floor care experts, and can help you maintain any type of flooring year-round.
+For more winter floor care information, or to obtain any of the suggested solutions contact a Swish “How-to” Expert.
+We’re here and ready to aid in any winter challenges you may have, and our goal is to create clean, safe and healthy environments.
+We are floor care experts and can help you maintain any type of flooring year-round.